Pediatric Surgery Procedure Explanation

 Brachial Cleft Cyst

 A branchial cleft cyst is a common cyst that appears below the ear or along the side of the neck during early childhood.
 It is a leftover tube that usually goes away during development inside the womb.
-This type of cyst formed on its own before your baby was born and there is nothing you could have done to prevent it from happening.
+This type of cyst forms on its own before a baby is born.

 A central line is a sterile tube placed in a large vein that goes to the heart.
-The IV medication, fluid and nutrition that your child needs will be given through your child’s central line.
+The IV medication, fluid and nutrition that a child needs will be given through a child’s central line.

 Cholecystectomy is the surgical procedure to remove the gallbladder.